FREE SHIPPING FOR ORDERS OVER $150

 • Mold & Mycotoxins - Can develop due to improper drying or storage conditions.

-Lab testing guarantees that the mushrooms have been properly sourced, grown, and processed without harmful residues.
+Lab testing helps ensure that the mushrooms have been properly sourced, grown, and processed without harmful residues.

 How to Identify a Lab-Tested Medicinal Mushroom Supplement